illumos/ipd/ipd/0011/README.md

 ## Possible man page changes

-The initial version of this project made no manual page changes.
+The initial version of this project made no manual page changes, and the initial push to illumos-gate may not as well.
 A survey of manual pages that reference two or more of NFS, zones, or sharefs yielded the following list of potential man pages:

 ./man1m/dfshares.1m